HP Spectre x360 14 vs Dell Latitude 9450 2-in-1

 Webcam

-The Latitude 9450 has a 5 MP webcam, the best in any laptop right now.
-Video call quality is noticeably sharper than the competition.
-It also includes an IR camera for Windows Hello face unlock.
+The Latitude 9450 packs a 5 MP webcam.
+My colleagues on video calls told me the image looked noticeably sharper.
+It also includes IR for Windows Hello face unlock.

-The Spectre x360 14 has a 5 MP camera as well with IR for Windows Hello.
-Quality is very close to the Latitude’s.
+The Spectre x360 14 has a 5 MP camera as well with IR.
+Quality was very close to the Latitude’s in my side-by-side shots.

 Winner: Tie.
 Both have excellent 5 MP webcams.